bartbalaz/janus-container/README.md

 ## Introduction
 This project creates the Janus Gateway Docker image and provides the procedure to set up the container using the default *bridge* network driver.
 There are multiple advantages to support this configuration such as it avoids having to reserve dedicated IP address per container, configuring/parameterizing the image to use different sets of ports internally and makes automatic scaling much easier.
-The default *bridge* configuration has the most constraints so basically if an image supports it that image will support most of other configurations.
+The default *bridge* configuration has the most constraints hence images supporting it will support most of other configurations.

 The strategy followed in this project is to create a build Docker image (build image for short) first.
 The build image runs the Docker tools as well as the Janus build environment.
-It compiles and creates the target Janus gateway image (target image for short) stored on the host image repository.
+It compiles and creates the target Janus gateway image (target image for short).
 This allows to create a substantially smaller target image than if a single image combining the build and execution was built (~300MB vs ~1.6GB).
-A build image may also be used in a CI/CD pipeline for test and deployment automation.
-This process requires the setup of a
- Docker host that purpose is to store the build and target images as well as to allow the execution of the target image for the purpose of testing and experimentation.
+We provide two ways of building the images, the first one is manual that requires a Docker host that purpose is to build, store and run the target images.
+This build process is orchestrated by the _container.sh_ script.
+The second build method is directly using
+[GitLab] (https://about.gitlab.com/) Continous Integration scheme orchestrated by the _.gitlab-ci.yml_ script.
+This method requires a GitLab setup that includes Kubernetes executors and has access to a registry (e.g. the GitLab internal container registry) for storing the create images.
+The second method also requires a Docker host for executing the target image.
+We did not try, but it should also be possible to use a Docker executor.

 Please note:
 * Please visit [Meetecho Janus project](https://janus.conf.meetecho.com/docs/) for a detailed description of the Janus gateway.